apache/dolphinscheduler-website/docs/en-us/1.3.4/user_doc/configuration-file.md

-spring.datasource.timeBetweenEvictionRunsMillis|60000| idle connection check interval spring.datasource.timeBetweenConnectErrorMillis|60000| retry interval spring.datasource.minEvictableIdleTimeMillis|300000| connections over minEvictableIdleTimeMillis will be collect when idle check spring.datasource.validationQuery|SELECT 1| validate connection by run the SQL spring.datasource.validationQueryTimeout|3| validate connection timeout[seconds] spring.datasource.testWhileIdle|true| set whether the pool validates the allocated connection when a new connection request comes spring.datasource.testOnBorrow|true| validity check when program request new connection spring.datasource.testOnReturn|false| validity check when program recall a connection spring.datasource.defaultAutoCommit|true| whether auto commit spring.datasource.keepAlive|true| runs validationQuery SQL to avoid the connection closed by pool when the connection idle over minEvictableIdleTimeMillis spring.datasource.poolPreparedStatements|true| Open PSCache spring.datasource.maxPoolPreparedStatementPerConnectionSize|20| specify the size of PSCache on each connection
+spring.datasource.timeBetweenEvictionRunsMillis|60000| idle connection check interval spring.datasource.timeBetweenConnectErrorMillis|60000| retry interval spring.datasource.minEvictableIdleTimeMillis|300000| connections over minEvictableIdleTimeMillis will be collect when idle check spring.datasource.validationQuery|SELECT 1| validate connection by running the SQL spring.datasource.validationQueryTimeout|3| validate connection timeout[seconds] spring.datasource.testWhileIdle|true| set whether the pool validates the allocated connection when a new connection request comes spring.datasource.testOnBorrow|true| validity check when the program requests a new connection spring.datasource.testOnReturn|false| validity check when the program recalls a connection spring.datasource.defaultAutoCommit|true| whether auto commit spring.datasource.keepAlive|true| runs validationQuery SQL to avoid the connection closed by pool when the connection idles over minEvictableIdleTimeMillis spring.datasource.poolPreparedStatements|true| Open PSCache spring.datasource.maxPoolPreparedStatementPerConnectionSize|20| specify the size of PSCache on each connection